-The maximum ceiling for each support period from July to September 2021 is SEK 24,000 x number of natural persons who are partners in the trading partnership.
+The maximum ceiling for each support period from December 2021 to February 2022 is SEK 24,000 x the number of natural persons who are partners in the trading partnership.

-The deadline for receipt of applications was the 30th of November 2021.
+The deadline for applications was 2 May 2022.

 581 86 Linköping

 When will the National Board of Housing, Building and Planning pay the support?

 The County Administrative Board will process applications in turn as they are received.
 The time it takes to get a decision can vary for different cases.
 This could be because an application needs to be supplemented or it could depend on how fast decisions are made at the County Administrative Board in question.
 That in turn depends on how many applications are received.

 You will be notified when the County Administrative Board has reached a decision about the case.
 The National Board of Housing, Building and Planning will then pay the support.
 It could take up to a couple of weeks after the decision has been taken before the money reaches the applicant’s account.

 The County Administrative Boards are responsible for issues regarding support, processing, decisions concerning support and the follow-up of support that is distributed.